tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/高级功能/云端混流转码_intl_en.md

 3. Call `startLocalPreview()` and `startLocalAudio()` to enable local audio/video upstreaming.
  As On-Cloud MixTranscoding essentially mixes multiple streams into the audio/video stream of the current user (i.e., the mix transcoding command initiator), the current user must have upstream audio/video before streams can be mixed.
 4. Call the `setMixTranscodingConfig()` API to enable On-Cloud MixTranscoding, set the `mode` parameter in `TRTCTranscodingConfig` to **TRTCTranscodingConfigMode_Template_ScreenSharing**, and specify the parameters that affect the audio output quality such as `audioSampleRate`, `audioBitrate`, and `audioChannels` as well as the parameters that affect the video output quality such as `videoWidth`, `videoHeight`, `videoBitrate`, and `videoFramerate`.
- >If both the `videoWidth` and `videoHeight` parameters are specified as 0, the SDK will automatically calculate a suitable resolution based on the aspect ratio of the user's current screen.
+ >?If both the `videoWidth` and `videoHeight` parameters are specified as 0, the SDK will automatically calculate a suitable resolution based on the aspect ratio of the user's current screen.
  >
 5. After the above steps are performed, the relayed audio stream of the current user will be automatically mixed with audios of other users in the room, and then you can configure a playback domain name for relayed live streaming as described in [CDN Relayed Live Streaming](https://intl.cloud.tencent.com/document/product/647/35242) or record the mixed audio stream as described in [On-Cloud Recording](https://intl.cloud.tencent.com/document/product/647/35426).

->
+>!
 >- The ScreenSharing mode only supports Windows and macOS.
 >- In ScreenSharing mode, you don't need to call the `setMixTranscodingConfig()` API multiple times; instead, you only need to call it once after successfully entering the room and enabling local audio upstreaming.
 >- As video content is primarily the shared screen in teaching mode, and it is a waste of bandwidth to transmit camera image and screen image at the same time, it is recommended to draw the camera image and the video images of students onto the current screen through the `setLocalVideoRenderCallback()` and `setRemoteVideoRenderCallback()` APIs.